 c) solubility, disulphide bond formation

 Explanation: Expressing a protein as a fusion protein is advantageous.
 It may enhance stability, folding, solubility and disulphide bond formation.

 2. A short peptide region fused to a protein of interest is known as ___________

 Explanation: A short peptide region (generally, a few nucleotides long) is fused to a protein of interest and is known as tag.

-3. Glutathione-S-Transferase (GST) enzyme is used for conjunction of Glutathione molecules and is having a protective function in many organisms.
-Is the given statement true or false?
+3. Glutathione-S-Transferase (GST) enzyme is used for the conjunction of Glutathione molecules and is having a protective function in many organisms.

 4. Maltose binding protein is the product of ______ gene in E.coli and located in ______